chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-18-patterns-and-messages-intro.md

-I think that if we adjust the equations to clarify this detail, that alone can significantly simplify and improve _all of our existing tutorials_ on MultiHead Attention.
+I think that if we adjust the equations to clarify this detail, that alone can significantly simplify and improve how we teach and think about MultiHead Attention.

 This change makes it clear that: